bayesmendel/Fam3PRO_UI/README.md

   + `ped-utils.R`: utilities that manage the pedigree structure such as creating a new pedigree, adding a new family members, modifying a family member's data.
 Functions that need to user a combination of cancer history, genetic testing information, demographics, and/or surgical history are also found here.

-  + `pp-utils.R`: utilities for running PanelPRO and visualizing its results.
+  + `pp-utils.R`: utilities for running Fam3PRO and visualizing its results.

   + `surg-utils.R`: utilities for managing surgical history.